Yo soy Betty, la fea

-Yo soy Betty, la fea (English: I am Betty, the Ugly one), often referred to simply as Betty, la fea, is a Colombian telenovela written by Fernando Gaitán which was broadcast from 25 October 1999 to 8 May 2001 by RCN.
-More than a dozen versions of the telenovela have been made in other countries due to the popularity of the plot.
-American comedy-drama hit Ugly Betty, Mexican telenovela La fea más bella, South African comedy uBettina Wethu, and Indian series Jassi Jaissi Koi Nahin are all based on this Colombian telenovela.
+Yo soy Betty, la fea (English: I am Betty, the Ugly one), often referred to simply as Betty, la fea, is a Colombian telenovela created by Fernando Gaitán.
+It aired from 25 October 1999 to 8 May 2001 on RCN.
+Ana María Orozco stars as the titular character, alongside Jorge Enrique Abello, Natalia Ramírez, Lorna Cepeda, Luis Mesa and Julián Arango.

-Betty, la Fea re-aired on Spanish-language U.S. network TeleFutura in January 2009.
-Eight years after the telenovela's original run, the highly anticipated return of the original version of Yo Soy Betty, La Fea delivered impressive ratings for the network, attracting over one million viewers, more than half a million of which were adults aged 18–49.
-In addition, the premiere episode doubled and in some cases nearly tripled its prior audience among all key demographics.

-Betty, la fea is one of the world's most acclaimed and popular television shows and is considered the most famous Latin American telenovela in history.
 It is the first telenovela to have been remade worldwide and has been regarded as bringing the telenovela to new levels of success.
+The story's appeal to global audiences has been credited to it being centered around the life of an unattractive character rather than that of a typical attractive character.

 Plot

-Taking place mainly in Bogotá, Colombia, Betty La Fea is essentially a Cinderella comedy about the rise of poor, ugly 'Betty' Pinzón and the fall of rich, handsome Armando Mendoza.
-Armando is a very incompetent playboy with a scheme to turn a huge profit as the new president of Eco Moda, a famous clothing manufacturing company.
-But his scheme is doomed for his faulty mathematics.
-Because Betty, his secretary (and economics wizard), is in love with him, she helps Armando deceive the board of directors as he loses money and brings the company to ruin.
-The story has three movements: 1) Armando's foolish destruction of Eco Moda, 2) Betty's flight from the disgrace and her vacation in Cartagena where she undergoes an emotional and physical transformation, and 3) Betty's return to Eco Moda, where she is installed as new president.
+Taking place mainly in Bogotá, Colombia, Yo soy Betty, la fea is essentially a Cinderella comedy about the rise of poor, ugly 'Betty' Beatriz Pinzón Solano and the fall of rich, handsome Armando Mendoza.
+Armando is a very incompetent playboy with a scheme to turn a huge profit as the new president of Eco Moda, a famous clothing manufacturing company, alongside the new vice-president Mario Calderon.
+However, his scheme is doomed for his faulty mathematics.
+Betty, his secretary (and economics wizard), is in love with him despite his engagement to Marcela Valencia.
+She helps Armando deceive the board of directors as he loses money and brings the company to ruin.
+The story has three movements: 1) Armando's foolish destruction of Eco Moda, 2) Betty's flight from the disgrace and her temporary new job in Cartagena where she undergoes an emotional and physical transformation, and 3) Betty's return to Eco Moda, where she is installed as new CEO.

-Production

-One year after being released as a private channel, RCN had disastrous results against Caracol TV, so Carlos Ardila Lulle took direct control of the channel.
-The usual director and writer Fernando Gaitán was used, who prepared the telenovela, which would be low-budget; since it was shot in the industrial zone of Bogotá near the RCN studios where some scenes were also shot.
-The Pinzón Solano residence was filmed in a house in the Teusaquillo neighborhood of Bogotá.

-Natalia Ramírez originally cast for the lead role, but she lost to Ana María Orozco, but because of Ramírez's career she was given the role of Marcela Valencia.